AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 .. important::

   For Panorama managed firewalls, you need to prepare Panorama first and then launch a firewall.
 Check out `Setup Panorama <https://docs.aviatrix.com/HowTos/paloalto_API_setup.html#managing-vm-series-by-panorama>`_.
-When a VM-Series instance is launched and connected with Panorama, you need to apply a one time "commit and push" from thePanorama console to sync the firewall instance and Panorama.
+When a VM-Series instance is launched and connected with Panorama, you need to apply a one time "commit and push" from the Panorama console to sync the firewall instance and Panorama.

 ..
 Tip::